manniL/lichter.io/README.md

 - [Tailwind CSS](https://tailwindcss.com/)
 - See a list of modules used in the [nuxt.config.ts](nuxt.config.ts) file

-## Patches

-I've patched some packages to suit them my needs or to fix bugs:

-- `nuxt`
-  - Applied https://github.com/nuxt/nuxt/pull/23296 (not released yet)

 ## Local setup

 1. You need to install Node.js, as well as enable corepack to install pnpm.